 - a.
 Implement the relevant recommendations of the Downtown Urban Design Plan. - b.
 Encourage creative design and development that promotes economic revitalization and is consistent with the existing character of the Downtown. - c.
 Provide ample sidewalks that encourage pedestrian circulation and public interaction and provide space for active outdoor uses by businesses (cafes, displays, etc) and the public. - d.
 Create the active streets and vibrant public spaces envisioned in the Downtown Urban Design Plan. - e.
 Provide the high-quality pedestrian access to downtown amenities, services and transit required to achieve the vision of the Downtown Urban Design Plan. - f.
 Maintain a continuous or near continuous street wall along Main Street, Talmage Ave and Columbus Place, and expand it into new "gap" areas.
 A continuous or near continuous sequence of facades will enclose the street, define the downtown space, facilitate the creation of place, and create protected and uninterrupted pedestrian zones. - g.
 Encourage active ground floor uses, such as retail and services, in order to promote economic development, improve the pedestrian experience and encourage further residential growth downtown. - h.
 Promote economic development through a mix of new development, renovation and reuse of existing structures, and the preservation of historically and architecturally significant buildings. - i.
 Harmonize the design of new construction with that of existing buildings.
 This harmony is best accomplished through the control of design features, such as key facade elements, and will ensure that new development meets market demands while also reinforcing the existing place character of the Downtown.
 The result will be a Downtown with a stronger identity and new construction with greater marketplace value. - j.
-Discourage surface parking lots that abut streets, which have negative visual impacts,
+Discourage surface parking lots that abut streets, which have negative visual impacts, detract from a pedestrian-friendly environment, reduce the overall market value of properties in the Downtown, and are generally inconsistent with the goals and objectives of the Urban Design Plan.

-- detract from a pedestrian-friendly environment, reduce the overall market value of properties in the Downtown, and are generally inconsistent with the goals and objectives of the Urban Design Plan. - k.
+- k.
 Pursue a parking strategy focused on encouraging shared-use parking agreements among private property owners and between the Borough and private property owners to create a strategically located downtown parking supply.
 Meeting these goals requires efficient parking standards and a range of options for fulfilling parking requirements.
 A minimum of fifty percent (50%) of new vehicular parking except tandem parking must be available for use by the general public, for a fee, which fee shall not exceed fees for use of municipal parking lots in accordance with Chapter 7, specifically 7-40.1 of the Revised General Ordinances of the Borough, between 7 AM and 7 PM, and may not be restricted to building tenants.
-Building owners may make more than fifty percent (50%) of said parking available to the general public. - l.
+Building owners may make more than fifty percent (50%) of said parking available to the general public. - 1.
 Ensure that any redevelopment activities in the Residential 3 (R-3), Residential 6 (R-6) and Office-Business (O-B) districts are consistent with the intent and purpose of those districts and maintain an appropriate scale and character. - m.
-In the portion of Sub-Area 1.4 south of Main Street, allow taller buildings to maximize the potential for residential units within walking distance to the New Jersey Transit train station.
-Increased building height shall be accompanied by appropriate investments in public infrastructure, enhanced public safety features and enhanced public spaces, as determined by the Borough and addressed in a redevelopment agreement between the Borough and redeveloper.
 This Redevelopment Plan also calls for the preservation of certain important historic buildings in the downtown.
 These buildings are critical elements in defining the downtown's historic character and must be preserved.
 Therefore the provisions governing taller buildings shall not apply to the parcels identified by the following blocks and lots on the official Tax Maps of the Borough of Bound Brook, where building heights shall be limited to the building heights of the existing buildings: block 1, lots 57, 58, 59, 68.02 and 70; block 9, lot 3; block 10, lot 1; block 11, lots 6 and 7; and block 12, lots 10.01 and 14.